 About Plastic Components, Inc.

-We are a thermoform plastics molder specializing in medium and heavy gauge large vacuum formed parts since 1972.
+We are a thermoform plastics molder specializing in medium and heavy gauge large vacuum-formed parts since 1972.
 We consolidate tooling, engineering, and manufacturing under one roof.
 We have forming capability up to 6' X 10' with fixture and CNC Trims.

 Materials formed include ABS, HDPE, HMWPE, Polycarbonate, Polystyrene, PVC, TPO, TPR, Nylon, including compounds with unique physical properties such as MVSS 302, Low Smoke/Low Tox and, Low Flame.
-Short lead time tooling options available.
+Short lead time tooling options are available.

 We specialize in supplying large and heavy-duty custom thermoformed plastic parts with lower tooling costs and minimum quantity runs than other plastic processes.
 Thermoformed plastic parts are lighter weight and highly styled as opposed to fiberglass and metal.
 Thermoformed plastic parts are cost-effective and durable.